ParisNeo/ollama_proxy_server/README.md

 Ollama Proxy Fortress is **more than just a patch**.
 It's a permanent solution that offers layers of security and powerful features that core Ollama doesn't provide:

 *   🛡️ **Ironclad Security Gateway:** Enforce API key authentication for every single request.
 Add global rate limiting to prevent abuse and filter access by IP address.
-*   👤 **Centralized User Management:** Create different "users" for your different apps or family members, each with their own unique API keys.
+*   📊 **Live Monitoring Dashboard:** Get a real-time view of your proxy server's health with CPU, Memory, and Disk usage stats.
+Plus, see all currently running models across your Ollama instances (`ollama ps`).
+*   👤 **Dedicated User Management with Stats:** A separate, organized page to manage users.
+View key statistics at a glance, including API key count, total requests, and last activity.
 *   🔑 **Fine-Grained Key Controls:** Set optional, **per-key rate limits** (e.g., 100 requests every 5 minutes) that override the global settings.
 Temporarily **disable or re-enable keys** on the fly without having to revoke them permanently.
 *   🌐 **Multi-Server Management & Federation:** Centrally manage all your Ollama backend servers.
 The proxy load-balances requests and provides a unified view of all available models.
+*   🎨 **Customizable Branding:** Personalize your proxy's interface by setting your own title and uploading a custom logo directly from the settings page.
-*   📊 **Graphical Usage Insights:** A beautiful analytics dashboard with interactive charts shows you usage over time, peak hours, and server load distribution, with options to export data.
+*   📈 **Graphical Usage Insights:** A beautiful analytics dashboard with interactive charts shows you usage over time, peak hours, and server load distribution, with options to export data.
 *   🚀 **Effortless 1-Click Setup:** No Docker, no `pip install`, no command-line wizardry required.
 Just download and run a single script.

 ---